-Call for BIDMaP Emerging Scholars - Are you interested in working at the interface of machine learning and natural sciences to address climate change?
+Call for BIDMaP Postdoctoral Fellows - Are you interested in working at the interface of AI and the physical sciences to address planetary challenges?

-The BIDMaP Emerging Scholars Program is accepting fellowship applications from recent PhDs in basic science or data science fields interested in working at the interface of machine learning, the natural sciences and climate change.
+The BIDMaP Postdoctoral Fellows Program is accepting fellowship applications from recent PhDs in basic science or data science fields interested in working at the interface of machine learning and the natural sciences to address planetary challenges.

-The Bakar Institute of Digital Materials for the Planet (BIDMaP) is a new institute in UC Berkeley’s new College of Computing, Data Science, and Society (CDSS), bringing together machine learning and data science with the natural sciences to address one of society’s most urgent challenges: climate change.
-BIDMaP is focused on developing new techniques in machine learning that will enhance and accelerate discovery in experimental natural sciences and development of novel materials to address climate change.
-To this end, BIDMaP promotes collaboration between world-renowned AI/ML experts and chemists, as well as other physical scientists.
-Among other new materials, we explore modular materials such as metal-organic frameworks (MOFs) and covalent organic frameworks (COFs) for clean air, clean energy, and clean water.
+The Bakar Institute of Digital Materials for the Planet (BIDMaP) is an institute in UC Berkeley’s new College of Computing, Data Science, and Society (CDSS), bringing together AI, machine learning and data science with the natural sciences to address the planet’s most urgent challenges.
+BIDMaP is focused on developing new techniques in AI that will enhance and accelerate discovery in experimental natural sciences and development of novel materials to address planetary challenges.
+To this end, BIDMaP promotes collaboration between world-renowned AI/ML experts, chemists, physicists and other physical scientists.
+By combining cutting-edge chemistry with artificial intelligence, machine learning, and robotics, BIDMaP is reimagining how materials can be designed and optimized for clean energy, clean air, clean water, advanced batteries, and sustainable chemical production.

 Eligibility